Please note: The responsibility to ensure that immigration legal requirements are fulfilled lies completely with the student.

 Options: (a) A statement in respect of an Irish bank account showing sufficient funds, where the student can open an Irish bank account (b) A current foreign bank statement not less than one month old, together with a past statement, for an account in the students name (as in his or her passport) accompanied by a debit card in the same name and same bank account (c) Documentary evidence that money is held in trust for a student by a financial services body regulated in Ireland by the Central Bank of Ireland (d) A pre-paid credit or debit card(s) with a verification of the amount(s) in credit.

 Please see the INIS website for further details.

 You must renew your Irish Residence Permit annually – failure to do so will result in severe penalties.
 Each student is responsible for maintaining a valid immigration card.
 You will follow the same procedure each time.
 However, in subsequent years, proof of an Irish bank account with a history of three months activity will suffice for financial evidence.

 If you live in Maynooth, or the surrounding towns, you must report to the Garda Station in Leixlip.
-You will be able to schedule a meeting with the Immigration Officer through Moodle.

 The visa issued to you allows you to enter Ireland once.